laro/Cilia/README.md

 - With Cilia version of every standard class/concept (i.e. CamelCase class names and camelCase function and variable names)
     - `cilia::String` instead of `std::string`
     - `Map` instead of `map`
-        - `Dictionary` as typedef with deprecation warning, as a hint for C# programmers.
+        - `Dictionary` as alias with deprecation warning, as a hint for C# programmers.
     - `ForwardList` instead of `forward_list`
     - `UnorderedMap` instead of `unordered_map`
     - `ValueType` instead of `value_type`